 |Notice the sweat on Tom’s shirt.
 He was soaked after crawling through the narrow tunnels.
 This larger opening was a welcome relief.
 Some of the tunnels and openings were enlarged for the benefit of tourists.|

-Yesterday afternoon, our friends Linda and Ken, living in Johannesburg, also currently in lockdown, sent us this article as to when international flights may resume in South Africa.
+Yesterday afternoon, our friends Linda and Ken, living in Johannesburg, also currently in lockdown, sent us this article about when international flights may resume in South Africa.
 It appears we may not be able to travel to the country until January 2021.
 Of course, this is subject to when India has also resumed international travel.

 |Tom took this photo while climbing out of a narrow tunnel by turning around after he’d already crawled through this spot.|

 We are grateful to be safe.
 Yes, the routine is mundane and repetitive, as is the food and the surroundings.
-But, we don’t forget for one moment the gift of safety, we’ve been blessed to experience during this difficult time.
+But, we don’t forget for one moment the gift of safety we’ve been blessed to experience during this difficult time.

-|Occasionally, certain areas were lighted as shown in this taller section.|
+|Occasionally, certain areas were lighted, as shown in this taller section.|

 There’s no room in our lives for “whinging” or complaining.
-Each day, we strive for cheerfulness and optimism as we continue to research our options when the time will be right.
+Each day, we strive for cheerfulness and optimism as we continue to research our options when the time is right.
 We’re well-informed as to what’s transpiring in the US and many countries throughout the world.
 We’ll know the moment we can make a move.

 |The next day, he’s a little stiff and sore, having used muscles he hadn’t used in years but suffered no ill effects.
 The passengers in our group were cheering him as he entered and exited when few others dared to attempt the challenge.|

 Please don’t take risks.
-I listen to podcast news on my phone when I walk the corridors and over and over again I hear stories where COVID-19 patients took only one risk after which they acquired the virus; only one time at a bar, restaurant, or gathering while not wearing a mask.
+I listen to podcast news on my phone when I walk the corridors, and over and over again, I hear stories where COVID-19 patients took only one risk after which they acquired the virus; only one time at a bar, restaurant, or gathering while not wearing a mask.